 If you’re from the EU or EEA you can search for a job in Switzerland through EURES, the European Job Mobility Portal.
-This is maintained by the European Commission and designed to aid the freedom of movement within the European Economic Area.
-As well as looking for work, you can upload your CV, which can be viewed by prospective employers, as well as get advice on the legal and administrative issues involved in working in Switzerland.
+This is a European Commission site aids the freedom of movement within the European Economic Area.
+As well as looking for work, you can upload your CV, which prospective employers can view, as well as get advice on the legal and administrative issues involved in working in Switzerland.

 Public employment services

 The Regional Employment Centres (RAV/ORP/URC) in the different cantons throughout Switzerland will help EU/EEA citizens find work.
 You can register at your local office or look at current vacancies on their Job Area page.